NoahBGriffin/fetch_points_test/README.md

 - Clients can add negative point values using /add-transaction, but point balances for each payer can not be made negative using this method
 - Clients cannot spend negative points when using /spend-points
+- Clients can add transactions at any point regardless of timestamp.
+Ie transactions are not necessarily sent in correct timestamp order

 ## REST API